JelleKUL/SessionAlignment/README.md

 ## Sub selection of reference data

-Comparing the input data against all the existing reference data on a server, would not only take a very long time, but is also not nescessary.
-We can make a sub selection of the refernce data using the GPS and its accuracy to check which reference data sets have data that is close enough.
+Comparing the input data against all the existing reference data on a server, would not only take a very long time, but is also not necessary.
+We can make a sub selection of the reference data using the GPS and its accuracy to check which reference data sets have data that is close enough.

 This is done using:
 ```py